 - Hope and Mourning in the Anthropocene: Understanding Ecological Grief

 - Public Perception: How Americans See Climate Change

 The Episcopal Church and other faith-based organizations offer excellent resources:

 - Reviving Creation: The Rev. Dr. Margaret Bullitt-Jonas, Missioner for Creation Care in the Diocese of Western Massachusetts, focuses on these issues on her website.
 Her resource “Preaching Hope” is helpful.
 Learn more.
-In May, along with the Creation Care Justice Network, she offers four webinars on how to respond to our climate emergency: Pray, Learn, Act, and Advocate (they will be recorded).
+The Diocese of Massachusetts has declared a Climate Emergency.
+Four recorded webinars on how to respond are available: Pray, Learn, Act and Advocate.
+Her monthly newsletter is also available.

 - Blessed Tomorrow: Blessed Tomorrow is a coalition of diverse religious partners working to advance climate solutions in faithful service to God.